Dynamics of an outlier in the Gaussian Unitary Ensemble: Conclusion

 \section{Conclusion}

 Many of the formulas obtained in this work via a dynamical route echo those found in earlier works by Brézin and Hikami~\cite{brezin1997extension}.
 As they explain in their abstract ``The standard techniques, based on orthogonal polynomials,[...] are no longer available.''
 It is rather amusing to see these very same orthogonal polynomials returning into action when using the dynamical route based on the Dyson Brownian motion.
 Our compact results rest on the observation that at $\beta=2$ the generator of the dynamics reduces, in the proper basis, to a free fermion Hamiltonian.
+This allows to obtain exact results for arbitrary matrix sizes $N$, something that is not possible with other techniques for generic values of $\beta$ which only yield asymptotic results for $N\to\infty$.
 This suggests that obtaining results via perturbation theory around $\beta=2$ is within reach.
-Qualitatively we do no expect the dynamical scenario will change much (but the scaling functions will likely involve the Tracy-Widom distribution for the corresponding $\beta$).
+Qualitatively we do not expect the dynamical scenario will change much (but the scaling functions will likely involve the Tracy-Widom distribution for the corresponding $\beta$).
 Among stimulating research directions, we would like to mention the possibility to explore via the dynamics other initial conditions such as those studied in \cite{brezin1998universal}.
 It would be interesting to see how the more recently developed methods of Macroscopic Fluctuation Theory for random matrices~\cite{dandekar2024current, kgf2025} could provide an alternative route to study this problem.